 \$224,831.25 has been reimbursed for the new lead trap system. \$409,578.50 has been spent on the acquisiton of approximately 40 acres together with survey and closing expenses.
 The civil and building plans were bid with a bid opening date on 10/23 and the contract was subsequently awarded to the low bidder in the amount of \$1,871,000, revised by change orders to \$2,019,899.72.
-Construction continues, and is nearing substantial completion.
+Construction is substantially complete, and a punchlist of items for final inspection has been provided to the contractor.